Marietta Sexual Assault & Rape Defense Attorney

 - A counselor/therapist having sexual conduct with a patient

-In all of the above situations, consent of the victim cannot be used as a defense.
+In all of the above situations, the consent of the victim cannot be used as a defense.

 In Georgia, rape charges always involve a man being charged with the rape of a woman.
 Sexual offenses involving two men, two women, etc. that would normally be considered rape are classified as aggravated sodomy or sexual battery in Georgia.